 As of December 31, 2020, we owned interests in 101 income-producing properties with other parties.
 Of those, 17 properties are included in our consolidated financial statements.
 We account for the other 84 properties, or the joint venture properties, as well as our investments in HBS Global Properties, or HBS, Klépierre (a publicly traded, Paris-based real estate company), and The Taubman Realty Group, LLC, or TRG, as well as our retailer investments in Authentic Brands Group, LLC, or ABG, Forever 21, J.C.
 Penney, Rue Gilt Groupe, or RGG, and SPARC Group, using the equity method of accounting.
 We serve as general partner or property manager for 57 of these 84 joint venture properties; however, certain major decisions, such as approving the operating budget and selling, refinancing, and redeveloping the properties, require the consent of the other owners.
-Of the joint ventures.
+Of the joint venture properties for which we do not serve as general partner or property manager, 23 are in our international joint ventures.
 These international properties are managed locally by joint ventures in which we share control of the properties with our partner.
 The other owners have participating rights that we consider substantive for purposes of determining control over the joint venture properties' assets.
 The remaining joint venture properties, HBS, Klépierre, TRG, and our joint ventures with ABG, Forever 21, J.C.
 Penney, RGG, and SPARC Group are managed by third parties.